mttrchrds/bootstrap-password-strength-meter/README.md

 ```
 - Options are:
 - `minPasswordLength` integer value which matches the minimum password length in your own validation.
 Default value is 6.
-- `level0ClassName` class name of Zxcvbn level 0 (weakest).
+- `level0ClassName` class name of zxcvbn level 0 (weakest).
 Used on `progress-bar` div.
 Default value is `progress-bar-danger`.
-- `level0Description` description of Zxcvbn level 0 (weakest).
+- `level0Description` description of zxcvbn level 0 (weakest).
 Default value is `Weak`.
-- `level1ClassName` class name of Zxcvbn level 1.
+- `level1ClassName` class name of zxcvbn level 1.
 Used on `progress-bar` div.
 Default value is `progress-bar-danger`.
-- `level1Description` description of Zxcvbn level 1.
+- `level1Description` description of zxcvbn level 1.
 Default value is `Not great`.
-- `level2ClassName` class name of Zxcvbn level 2.
+- `level2ClassName` class name of zxcvbn level 2.
 Used on `progress-bar` div.
 Default value is `progress-bar-warning`.
-- `level2Description` description of Zxcvbn level 2.
+- `level2Description` description of zxcvbn level 2.
 Default value is `Better`.
-- `level3ClassName` class name of Zxcvbn level 3.
+- `level3ClassName` class name of zxcvbn level 3.
 Used on `progress-bar` div.
 Default value is `progress-bar-success`.
-- `level3Description` description of Zxcvbn level 3.
+- `level3Description` description of zxcvbn level 3.
 Default value is `Strong`.
-- `level4ClassName` class name of Zxcvbn level 4 (strongest).
+- `level4ClassName` class name of zxcvbn level 4 (strongest).
 Used on `progress-bar` div.
 Default value is `progress-bar-success`.
-- `level4Description` description of Zxcvbn level 4 (strongest).
+- `level4Description` description of zxcvbn level 4 (strongest).
 Default value is `Very strong`.
 - `parentContainerClass` class selector of parent of both password and progress-bar.
 Used for navigating the DOM.
 Default value is `.form-group`.

 ### Customize